 4-1.
-TROUBLE SHOOTING GUIDE
+TROUBLESHOOTING GUIDE

-Problem Cause Correction Power switch on but fryer completely inoperative Open circuit Fryer plugged in Check breaker or fuse at wall Pressure not exhausting at end of Cook Cycle Solenoid or exhaust line clogged Turn off and allow fryer to cool to release the pressure in frypot; have all lines, solenoid and exhaust tank cleaned Operating pressure too high Deadweight clogged Turn off and allow fryer to cool to release the pressure in frypot; clean deadweight; See Preventive Mainte- nance Section
+Problem Cause Correction Power switch ON but fryer completely inoperative Open circuit Plug fryer inCheck breaker or fuse at wall Pressure not exhausting at end of cook cycle Solenoid or exhaust line clogged Turn OFF and allow fryer to cool to release the pressure in frypot; have all lines, solenoid, and exhaust tank cleaned Operating pressure too high Deadweight assembly clogged Turn OFF and allow fryer to cool to release the pressure in frypot; clean deadweight per Section 3-15

-DO NOT OPERATE UNIT IF PRESSURE GAUGE SHOWS HIGH PRESSURE CONDITIONS.
+DO NOT OPERATE UNIT IF PRESSURE GAUGE SHOWS HIGH-PRESSURE CONDITIONS.
 SEVERE INJURIES AND BURNS WILL RESULT.
-IMMEDIATELY PLACE THE COOK/PUMP SWITCH IN THE OFF POSITION, WHICH RELEASES THE PRESSURE BY ALLOWING THE UNIT TO COOL.
+PLACE THE POWER/PUMP SWITCH IN THE OFF POSITION IMMEDIATELY.
+RELEASE THE PRESSURE BY ALLOWING UNIT TO COOL.
+THE PRESSURE THEN DROPS.
 DO NOT RESUME USE OF UNIT UNTIL CAUSE OF HIGH PRESSURE HAS BEEN FOUND AND CORRECTED.

-Pressure does not build Not enough product in frypot Place full capacity product in frypot when using fresh shortening.
-Metal shipping spacer not removed from deadweight Remove shipping spacer; see Unpacking Instructions Section Pressure not programmed Check programming Lid gasket leaking Reverse or replace lid gasket Shortening not heating Drain valve open Close drain valve.
-High temperature limit tripped Reset high temperature limit; see Operating Components Section Foaming or boiling over See Boil-Over chart on fryer and beginning of Operation Section in this manual Follow Boil-Over procedures from chart Shortening not draining Drain valve clogged Push cleaning rod through open drain valve Filter motor won't run Motor overheated Reset motor; see Filter Pump Motor Protector-Manual Reset Section
+Pressure does not build Not enough product in frypot Place full capacity product in frypot when using fresh shortening Metal shipping spacer not removed from deadweight • Remove shipping spacer; see Section 2-2 Pressure not programmed Check programming Lid gasket leaking Reverse or replace lid gasket Shortening not heating Gas valve knob turned to the OFF position Make sure gas control valve knob is turned to the ON position Drain valve open Close drain valve High temperature limit tripped Reset high temperature limit Foaming or boiling over See Boil-Over label on fryer and information in this manual Follow Boil-Over procedures Shortening not draining Drain valve clogged Push cleaning rod through open drain valve Filter motor won't run Motor overheated Reset motor